googlearchive/cloud-functions-emulator/README.md

 console logs from your function (e.g. `console.log()` calls) will not be piped to the stdout stream of the emulator.
 Instead a log file can be found in **app/logs/cloud-functions-emulator.log**

-You can view the logs from your functions using the `get-logs` command:
+You can view the logs from your functions using the `logs read` command:

-    functions get-logs
+    functions logs read

 By default this will return the most recent 20 log lines.
 You can alter this with the `--limit` flag.

-    functions get-logs --limit 100
+    functions logs read --limit 100

 Alternatively, you can simply *tail* the log file itself.

 Mac/Linux:

-    tail -f app/logs/cloud-functions-emulator.log
+    tail -f logs/cloud-functions-emulator.log

 (Note this log will automatically roll when it reaches 1MB.)